- Science, History, Geography

 - Counties catered for:

-What’s around me?
-Identification of plants, trees & fauna through interactive games and activities.
+Exploring the nature around us just outside the school door.
+Biodiversity, Identification of plants, trees & fauna through interactive games and activities.

-Nature Connection: Deepening our relationship with nature through mediation and team building games to reduce stress.
+Deepening our relationship with nature through mediation and team building games to reduce anxiety and stress and allow us to find tools to stay calm and present.

-Nature craft- using natural materials to create art projects which a focus on earth care and sustainability
+Using natural materials to create art projects which a focus on earth care and sustainability.
+Eg. bug hotels, wild flower meadows, fruit orchards, creative vegetable gardens.

 "Very age appropriate visit with engaging material and stories.
 Thank you."